Bank of Ireland Group

 Modern Slavery & Human Trafficking Statement

 We strive to ensure that modern slavery or human trafficking does not support our supply chain or our businesses.
-This objective is implicit in our policies and our approach to human rights.
+This objective is explicit in our relevant policies and our approach to human rights.

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 31 December 2018 and sets out the approach Bank of Ireland Group has in place to prevent the occurrence of modern slavery and human trafficking in our supply chain or in any of our business operations in the United Kingdom and elsewhere.